-For lovers of local food and drink, eating and sipping are some of the most enjoyable things to do in Sapa.
+For lovers of local food and drink, eating in Sapa is one of the most enjoyable things to do in Sapa.
 On our first trip to Sapa our trekking guide wanted to take us to a French café for croissants but we wanted to experience the kind of place where he would go for breakfast.
 “There’ll be used serviettes and chopsticks on the ground,” he warned.
 “It gets very messy.”
 Perfect, we said!
 With our first steaming bowl of pho, Vietnam’s famous noodle soup, in front of us a few minutes later, we knew that this was the way to eat in Sapa.

 There are a plenty of tourist restaurants, but the local eateries, hole-in-the-walls, and food stalls offer far more delicious food.
-Expect to find full-flavoured but chewy ‘trekking chickens’ (free-range chickens that have their run of the hills), succulent pork belly (also farmed in the mountains), and freshwater fish (from surrounding lakes and streams, as well as fish farms).
+Expect to find full-flavoured but chewy ‘trekking chickens’ (free-range chickens that have their run of the hills), succulent pork belly (also farmed in the mountains), and freshwater fish such as salmon and trout (from surrounding lakes and streams, as well as fish farms).
 Dig in!
 Just go easy on the local corn wine…

 Visit Ham Rong Hill